 How one relatively unknown politician changed the face of immigration to the US.

-But in 1965, this obscure Ohio politician changed American immigration forever and all but ended Irish immigration to the United States.
+Congressman Michael Feighan is hardly a figure anyone has ever heard of but in 1965, this obscure Ohio politician changed American immigration forever and all but ended Irish immigration to the United States.

 It was Feighan, an Irish American, who shot down merit visas and European quotas and insisted on family reunification in the Johnson/Kennedy immigration bill, which utterly changed America.

-In the 1960s civil rights era, doing something for fairer immigration become a priority.
+In the 1960s civil rights era, doing something for fairer immigration became a priority.
 President Kennedy had wanted to do it but was assassinated before he got the chance.
 It then fell to President Lyndon Johnson and JFK’s brothers, Attorney General Robert and Senator Edward, to step up.

 They all recognized one stumbling block.
 The head of the hitherto obscure immigration subcommittee, Feighan, wielded enormous power and Johnson knew he had to get the congressman onside to pass the bill.